 Richard has a keen insight and understanding into the tactical elements involved in litigation before the issuing of proceedings, strategies involved in successful negotiation, and understands the importance of work both outside as well as inside Court in achieving a successful outcome for the client.

-Richard is particularly interested in licensing, having represented a number of taxi drivers in revocation appeal proceedings in the Magistrates and Crown Courts.
+Richard is particularly aware of the issues and sensitivities in cases involving the revocation of private hire taxi licenses, having represented a number of taxi drivers in revocation appeal proceedings in the Magistrates and Crown Courts.
 One significant matter involved the appeal against the decision of a local council to refuse a taxi driver his license due to his stepdaughter having made allegations (which she subsequently retracted) that he sexually abused her.